 Permission Inheritance is incredibly useful.
 It will help you set your site up in a safer, more efficient way.
 Additionally, by breaking inheritance, you can store sensitive information securely.
 Now that you know all the basics of SharePoint groups and permissions, its time for you to make a permissions plan.
 This plan is essential for any company setting up groups and permissions.

-Stay tuned for the next post in this series to learn some tips for setting up your SharePoint permissions plan.
+Read for the next post in this series to learn tips for setting up your SharePoint permissions plan.